ycrc/ycrc.github.io/docs/clusters-at-yale/data/permissions.md

 ## Home Directories

 **Do not give your home directory group write permissions.
-This will break your ability to log into the cluster.**  If you need to share something in your home directory, either move it your project directory or [contact us](/#get-help) for assistance.
+This will break your ability to log into the cluster.**  If you need to share files currently located in your home directory, either move it your project directory or [contact us](/#get-help) for assistance finding an appropriate location.

 ## Shared Group Directories